 3. [How] the Nazis, once in power, were able to perform their economic ‘miracle’ and from there fund the buildup of their formidable military machine, herein again defying the diktats of Versailles.

-Though he made no mention of Norman’s role, Knuth could well have had him in mind when he penned the above words.
-That the Governor had no compunction in making promises ‘with the intention to deceive and to mislead others to sacrifice their own interests’ in order to precipitate another global conflict is patently evident and irrefutable: Preparata is unsparing in defining the motives and identifying the means by which he went about his business.
+Preparata is unsparing in defining the motives and identifying the means by which he went about his business.
 That Norman, like the stewards—notably the execrable Winston Churchill and his coterie—was prepared to risk destroying the very Empire to which he was in thrall in order to save it is an even more sobering conclusion.
 If all this rings strikingly deja vu now, then that’s because it probably is.
-‘The present geopolitical policy of the United States is’, Preparata asserts unequivocally, ‘a direct and wholly consistent continuation of the old imperial strategy of Britain’.
+Indeed, Preparata asserts the following unequivocally, ‘the present geopolitical policy of the United States is a direct and wholly consistent continuation of the old imperial strategy of Britain’.
 [Emphasis added.]

 At this point, it’s important to mention another extraordinary individual who features in Preparata’s book, albeit one who does not play a direct role in the narrative, but whose thinking clearly has informed his retelling of the backstory of the circumstances leading to Hitler’s rise.
 It was Norwegian-born American economist and social scientist Thorstein Veblen who was, in the author’s summation, the largely unsung sage who anticipated the rise of someone like Hitler, and later, after the Treaty of Versailles was ratified, the consequences arising from the treaty, and he predicted where they would lead.
 As an inveterate student of Teutonic history, society, culture, and its political economy, Veblen went so far as to prophesy the Great Depression and the eventual showdown between Germany and Russia, which was to be sure, the end game of the stewards.